Technoweebs/neu2/README.md

      ```bash
      git clone https://github.com/TomaruDev/neu2.git
      ```
-2. If Git is used, you have to install the project with...
+2. If Git is used, you have to link the project with...
    * ...
 NPM:
      ```bash
-     npm install
 	 npm link
      ```
    * ...
 Yarn:
      ```bash
-     yarn install
 	 yarn link
      ```